74Thirsty/gnoman2.0/docs/user-guide.md

 ### 4.3 Safes
 - Connect to a Safe by providing an address and RPC URL.
 The backend verifies the RPC connection before caching Safe metadata (`POST /api/safes/load`).
-- Review owners, modules, and held transactions.
-The page calls `GET /api/safes/:address/owners` and `GET /api/safes/:address/transactions/held` to populate data.
+- Review owners, modules, hold summaries, and held transactions.
+The page calls `GET /api/safes/:address/owners` and `GET /api/safes/:address/transactions/held` to populate data and to surface aggregated hold counters plus the effective policy (global defaults + Safe override).
+- Tune Safe-specific hold duration and enable/disable flags directly from the page.
+Changes are persisted to SQLite (`holds.sqlite`) and mirrored back via `POST /api/safes/:address/hold`.
-- Held transactions reflect entries tracked by the SQLite-backed hold service in `backend/services/transactionHoldService.ts`.
+- Held transactions reflect entries tracked by the SQLite-backed hold service in `backend/services/transactionHoldService.ts`, complete with live countdowns and manual release controls.

 ### 4.4 Sandbox
 - Toggle between the legacy Safe callStatic form and the advanced sandbox panel